PlaceBasedCarbonCalculator/PlaceBasedCarbonCalculator.github.io/manual/index.md

 # Manual

-Welcome to Carbon & Place a family of tools to help you understand how and why carbon footprints change from place to place and how we can reduce them.
+Carbon & Place is a family of tools to help you understand how and why carbon footprints change from place to place and how we can reduce them.
 Carbon & Place is funded by the [Energy Demand Research Centre](https://www.edrc.ac.uk/) and developed by the [University of Leeds](https://www.leeds.ac.uk/).

+This manual is a living document that will be updated over time.
+You are welcome to contribute the documentation via [GitHub](https://github.com/PlaceBasedCarbonCalculator/PlaceBasedCarbonCalculator.github.io/blob/dev/manual/index.md)

+Short extracts of this manual can be accessed throughout the tools via the <i class="fa fa-question-circle" aria-hidden="true" style="color: #0b38e6;"></i> buttons.

+## Common User Interface

+Most of the tools on Carbon & Place are map based and have map controls for easy navigation and layer controls to customize data visibility.This section describes features that appear in multiple tools.

-## Accessing Carbon & Place
+### Accessing Carbon & Place

 The easiest way to access Carbon & Place is via the website hosted at [www.carbon.place](http://www.carbon.place).